warpdotdev/docs/features/ssh.md

 ## Implementation

 We create a wrapper (around `/usr/bin/ssh`) to set up the shell for Warp's feature set.
 We authenticate normally using `/usr/bin/ssh`, and bootstrap the remote shell to work with Warp Blocks and the Input Editor.
-You can opt out of this functionality by invoking `/usr/bin/ssh` directly.
+You can opt out of this functionality by invoking `command ssh` directly.

 * Warp takes over the prompt which enables us to build a modern input editor.
 * Warp configures histcontrol to ignore commands with leading spaces.
 We do this so our bootstrapping code does not clutter the history.

 You can see the SSH wrapper by using `which warp_ssh_helper` in Zsh, `type warp_ssh_helper` in Bash.

 _Note:_ The ssh wrapper is only _initialized_ on your local machine.
-We don’t currently support bootstrapping nested ssh sessions
+We don’t currently support bootstrapping nested ssh sessions.

 {% hint style="info" %}
 Warp's completions for ssh do respect `~/.ssh/config` as well as `~/.ssh/known_hosts`